An anthropomorphic AI dilemma

 • Simple network effects might be very powerful.
 If ideas combine at some low rate with other ideas and with tasks, then scaling up the number of idea-slots (analogous to cortex) would give superlinear returns, just using the same sort of thinking that humans use.
 Imagine if every thought in the world was made available to you, so that as you're having your thoughts, the most especially relevant knowledge held by anyone brings itself to your attention, and is already your own in the same way as your knowledge is already your own.
 Imagine if the most productive philosophical, mathematical, and scientific quirks of thought, once called forth by some private struggles, were instantly copyable to ten thousand minds.

 • Direct feedback about abstract things.
 Since humans age and die, no one human mind gets much feedback on contexts (tasks, questions, problems, domains) that require whole lifetimes to deeply engage with.
 Humanity as a whole gets feedback on some of these contexts, but always through noisy lossy bottlenecks.
-For example, coming up with good scientific hypotheses for questions that aren't easily answered, and choosing between large-scale routes of investigation, are skills that give only sparse feedback.

 I suspect that this sort of scalability implies that takeoff would be fast in this alternative.
 (I also think takeoff will be fast, in some senses, in any case; but I think the implication (anthropomorphic -> scalable -> fast takeoff) might be more clear than more general arguments.)
 Note that this is a strong form of scalability: an implication of the claim of scalability is that there will be very "superlinear" rather than "linearish" returns in capabilities from raw resources invested.